amyjko/critically-conscious-computing/chapters/data.md

 The first table has two rows, each representing one of the authors of this chapter, and six columns.
 Each column has a name (which, like variables, could have been anything), as well as a data type (just like variables).
 Each column has a different purpose.
 The first column, `id`, represents an unique identifier, something to distinguish one person from another.
 This makes it quick to find a particular person by their ID.
 The `name`, `birthdate`, `gender`, and `citizenship` are like we discussed above, all problematic in their own ways.
 And the last column, `ssnid`, refers to the id of a social security number in the second table, meaning those numbers--`91` and `82`--each correspond to a row in the second table.

 Unlike variables, lists, and dictionaries, the database tables above are designed for scale: each table could have millions of rows to represent millions of people; columns could be added later to represent other aspects of each person.
 And most importantly, because data is organized in this way, it’s possible to query the tables to quickly find people that match particular criteria.
-The most common programming language for writing queries is called SQL (which is just an acronym for “structured query language”).
+The most common programming language for writing queries is called SQL (which is just an acronym for "structured query language").
 A simple query might be something like:

 `sql
-SELECT name, ssnid WHERE gender=”Woman” FROM people
+SELECT name, ssnid WHERE gender="Woman" FROM people
 `

-This example finds all of the rows in people for which the gender column is equal to the text `“Woman”`, and returns their names.
+This example finds all of the rows in people for which the gender column is equal to the text `"Woman"`, and returns their names.
 If the table above only had the two values shown, the result would be:

 ,name,ssnid
 ,Amy J. Ko,91